Viofo A119S ReviewCategories Dashcams

 - Decent audio recording

-- Low profile mounting
+- Low profile build

-- Focus shifting on edges of lens
+- Focus issues on edge of lens

-- Still no easy access parking functions
+- Still lacks decent parking mode functions

 The Viofo A119S is a low profile dash camera based on the A119 form factor however there are two main differences: the camera uses an updated lens with a narrorwer field of view, and it contains a Sony imaging sensor that is capable of a max resolution of 1080p at 60 FPS.

 I’m going to be very brief about the body and UI of this cam because it shares so much with the A119, so go watch that video if you want more in depth details.
 The body itself is decidedly midrange but this isn’t a bad thing.
 The plastic doesn’t feel cheap yet at the same time the camera is quite light weight so it doesn’t feel premium.
 The screen is big and easy to read with bright colours and decent viewing angles.
 The USB port is on the side of the cam unless you use the GPS adapter.
 The A119S lens has a 140 degree field of view and can only go up and down as opposed to its cheaper sibling that also turns side to side.